Takahiro Sekine

-Takahiro Sekine (関根 貴大, Sekine Takahiro) is a Japanese footballer who plays as a winger and captain for club, Urawa Red Diamonds.
+Takahiro Sekine (関根 貴大, Sekine Takahiro) is a Japanese footballer who plays as a winger for A-League Men club Sydney FC.

 Career

 In August 2017, Sekine left Urawa Red Diamonds to join FC Ingolstadt 04 in Bundesliga 2.
 In July 2018, he signed with Sint-Truidense in Belgian Pro League on loan, joined with his teammates Takehiro Tomiyasu.

-After spent 2 years abroad in Europe, Sekine returned to former club in J1, Urawa Red Diamonds for mid 2019 season.
+After having spent 2 years abroad in Europe, Sekine returned to former club in J1, Urawa Red Diamonds for mid 2019 season.
 He was named Urawa Red Diamonds captain for 2025 season.

 Personal life

 On 22 December 2017, he married a former SKE48 member Kaneko Shiori, after dating for two and a half years.